mdbootstrap/Black-Friday-2023/README.md

 -------------

 ## 🎁Exclusive GitHub Discount Code
 Here is a coupon code for Material Design for Bootstrap.
 Available only here,  will grant you exclusive $30 discount ON TOP OF already discounted Black Friday offers.
-BF2023 - Dedicated GitHub discount, CODE: github
+Just use code `github` on the checkout to claim the discount!

 -------------